-She made a low sound and clenched around his fingers, redoubling the pressure.
-Pleasure twisted through her.
+Toth made a low sound and clenched around Swann's fingers, redoubling the pressure.
+Pleasure twisted through

-"Yeah, babe," he said, biting her lip.
+"Yeah, babe," Swann said, biting her lip.
 "I like it when you get wet."

-Without warning he released her and stepped away.
+Without warning he released Toth and stepped away.
 Surprised, she watched as Swann stuffed himself back into his pants.